embodiedbrainlab/eeg_analysis/README.md

 ## Buzcode

 We use many of the codes developed by the Buzsaki lab to analyze our EEG data.
 We recommend downloading and using the [development branch of the repository](https://github.com/buzsakilab/buzcode/tree/dev).
 Download it, compile it with the supplied MATLAB script, and add it to your MATLAB path with all subfolders.
+You may also need to download a compiler for this.
+We recommend downloading [MinGW](https://www.mathworks.com/support/requirements/supported-compilers.html).

 ## AR Fit